massalabs/massa/docs/testnet/faq.rst

 How to restart the Node?
 ------------------------

--   Ubuntu : ctrl + c for killing the process and cargo run --release |& tee logs.txt`
+- Ubuntu : ctrl + c for killing the process and :code:`cargo run --release |& tee logs.txt`
--   Windows : ctrl + c for killing the process and `cargo run --release`
+- Windows : ctrl + c for killing the process and :code:`cargo run --release`
--   Mac Os : ctrl + c for killing the process and cargo run --release > logs.txt 2>&1`
+- Mac Os : ctrl + c for killing the process and :code:`cargo run --release > logs.txt 2>&1`

 How secure are the private keys?
 --------------------------------